 Copdock & Washbrook Parish Council

-Minutes of the meeting held virtually via Teams on Tuesday 6 April
+Minutes of the meeting held on Tuesday 2 February

-Present: Councillors Keith Armes, Louise Carman, Terry Corner (chairman), Simon Downey, James Mellish, Mike Watling, District Councillor Dave Busby, Country Councillor Christopher Hudson, one resident and the parish clerk, Angela Chapman.
+Present: Cllrs Keith Armes, Laura Butters, Louise Carman, Terry Corner (chair), Simon Downey, James Mellish, Mike Watling, District Councillor Dave Busby, County Councillor Christopher Hudson, four residents and the parish clerk, Angela Chapman.

 Annual Parish Meeting

 The annual parish meeting to be held virtually at 7pm on Tuesday 4 May, followed by the annual meeting of the parish council.

 The parish council has agreed to a request from Copdock Primary School to use the field for a summer fayre at no charge.